Shooting steel at 1000yds with the Mesa Precision Arms Crux

 The barrel of a hunting rifle has always been a place of manifold compromises.
 Making a barrel light is no problem.
 A featherweight contour barrel is less than 2 lbs for a 26″ barrel.
 Unfortunately, it is very difficult to be accurate with this.
 While the mass of the rifle is part of this difficulty, it is a small part.
 The whipiness, lack of thermal mass, and small surface area for heat dissipation are larger difficulties.
 These light contour barrels flex easily and so if the crown is not exactly on a vibration node, shots are thrown wildly.
 This can be addressed, to some extent, with careful hand loads (not something hunters are really known for), but that still leaves the heat dissipation problems.
 With so little steel to share and radiate the heat of shots, the barrel overheats and looses accuracy in just a few shots – often, as few as 3 or 4.
 Fluting has also been sought as a solution, but it saves little weight and often creates problems of its own having to do with uneven cooling and uneven effects on stresses in the barrel created during the manufacture.
 Fluting looks tacticool, though, and that is really the primary reason folks do it.
 Carbon fiber, being light and stiff, has been sought as a solution for some time.
 The idea is simple: Wrap a really thin steel barrel with carbon fiber and it becomes both light and even stiffer than a steel barrel of the same weight.
 The difficulty is that carbon fiber is an excellent insulator across the grain.
 It is therefore tricky to keep the POI from shifting as the barrel heats up.
 It is also difficult to keep the carbon wrap adhered to the barrel with some of the resulting inferno-like temperatures resulting and the difference in the rates of expansion between steel and the carbon composite.
 I remember when the first carbon wrapped barrels starting coming out and they were pretty terrible.
 They didn’t just heat up and walk shots around, though they certainly did that.
 They also tended to delaminate such that you could spin the carbon tube around the steel barrel inside like a wheel on an axel.
 This, unsurprisingly, could even lead to catastrophic barrel failure though, it would not in the barrels Proof is producing today, as the steel core is pressure tested alone.
 Just as there is a lot of variation in core dimensions between different carbon composite barrel makers there is also a great deal of difference in the resin used to hold the carbon to the core, the manner of application of the carbon to the core, the geometry and alignment of the carbon in the barrel, and the composition of the resin used to bind the carbon.
 It is most accurate to view each of the different carbon utilizing barrel makers now in existence as entirely different technologies from each other.

-Given the history of carbon wrapped barrels, when Proof sort of re-introduced itself with it’s second generation barrels at Shot Show a few years ago, I was pretty skeptical, and said so.
-I have heard good things since though regarding both the accuracy and heat dissipation of the barrels.
+So, when Proof sort of re-introduced itself at Shot Show a few years ago, I was pretty skeptical.
+Since then, though, I have heard good things regarding both the accuracy and heat dissipation of the barrels.

-The one negative that I have noticed is that the Proof barrel I have gets dirty significantly quicker than other match barrels I have and to takes longer to clean.
-It is possible that this could be a result of the throat surface and not the barrel itself but it is my expectation that it just wasn’t lapped quite as thoroughly as others.
-Consistent with this hypothesis, I noticed some break in (easier cleaning and less fouling) than when new after a hundred rounds or so.
+The Proof barrel seems to heat up and cool down at about the same rate as other barrels of similar contour, though this is a rough estimation since I do not have other 6.5CM rifles for a direct comparison or the sort of laboratory thermal imaging best suited for the analysis.
+Still, if it was a whole lot worse, you wouldn’t need lab instruments to tell you.
+The one negative that I have noticed is that the Proof barrel gets dirty significantly quicker than other match barrels I have and it takes longer to clean.
+It is possible that this could be a result of the throat surface and not the barrel itself.
+I don’t have a high rez bore scope to tease this out.
+I also noticed some break in (easier cleaning and less fouling) than when new after a hundred rounds or so.
 I don’t usually notice that on a hand lapped match barrel.
-Proof says this is atypical on their barrels.
-Given the hands on nature of the lapping process that is entirely plausible.

-While I am not sold on carbon wrapped barrels as an all-around upgrade for everyone, I do think that they are the clear solution for lightweight hunting rifles.
-They give you the accuracy of a much heavier steel barrel, with cost, about an extra $500, being the only downside.
+While I am not sold on carbon wrapped barrels as an all-around upgrade for everyone, do to the harmonics advantages, I am getting closer to that stance and I certainly think that they are the clear solution for lightweight hunting rifles.
+Furthermore, I am very interested in trying a proof .22lr barrel as the harmonics advantages there could be decisive if proof has also figured out the unique challenges of .22lr barrel making.
+Since .22lr barrels run to incredible round counts, the added cost of a proof barrel for this application is a non-factor.
+Proofs carbon wrapped barrels give you the accuracy of a much heavier steel barrel, as well as added ammunition tolerance due to improved harmonics with cost, about an extra $500, being the only downside.
 In the case of my rifle, the Proof barrel weighed in at about 3.2 lbs with an equivalent contour steel barrel at over 4.8 lbs.
 That 1.6 lbs weight savings was the largest for any single lightweight component by a large margin.
 Lastly, Proof feels the need to call standard barrel contours by the wrong names for what I can only imagine are indecipherable and indefensibly confusing reasons that I am sure led many to find their barrel does not fit their stock.
 A Proof Sendero, for instance, is bigger than everybody else’s Sendero.
 It is my understanding, though I did not double check this, that their light Sendero is actually a Sendero contour.
 Fortunately for me, the fine folks at McMillan were aware of the issue and saved me the headache of a size mismatch.

 I have been hearing for awhile that through changes in the automated loading equipment available, as well as changes to importing arrangements, much better loaded ammo is now available and for more reasonable prices.
 While I certainly expect that ammo, like most things that are manufactured (and, unlike say pharmaceuticals, subject to actual free market pressures), will get both better and more affordable, ammo has some unique issues to overcome regarding the ‘getting better’ part.
 The issues stem not from making ammo more uniform, but rather from its fit to any particular rifle.
 Much of accuracy derives not from the uniformity of the ammo but from its fit to the rifle.
 This is why some competitive .22lr shooters go to all the work of sending their rifle to a testing facility and then buying an entire lifetime worth of ammo in one purchase.
 Lot testing is a roundabout way of getting to what handloaders do for centerfire with load development.
 A handloader often starts with a brass and bullet he intends to use and varies the powder, charge, seating depth, and neck tension to find a combination that fits the rifle best.
 The theory of why this matters so much has to do with how a barrel vibrates, creating nodes and internodal spaces, as well as with how the bullet exits the case and enters the lands.
 Basically, you want it to enter the lands straight and exit the barrel at a node.
 This can all be even further complicated if you shoot long range and therefore need the standard deviation on the velocity to be low, want a high velocity, and might even be tempted to try those devilishly picky VLD bullet oglives that result in lower drag but also make you pull your hair out.
 This all makes the manufacture of precision loaded ammunition much trickier than just putting some high tolerance components together carefully, within SAAMI standards, and shipping it.
 Some combinations have a good fit in more rifles than others but you need to do a lot of different testing to find this out and, in the end, your results will still be varied.
 I am saying all this because the data you are about to partake of is affected by all of these things.
 Being the best in one rifle does not mean the best in all rifles and being the best on average for all rifles might not mean the best for yours.
 This is an interesting test nevertheless for giving you an idea of the sort of results you might expect using a variety of excellent factory loaded ammo in an excellent custom precision rifle.